-The post is full-time 35 hours per week, 1.0 FTE and fixed term until 31 August 2027, with the potential for extension subject to funding.
-The salary will be on the Academic scale, Grade 6 in the range £44,847- £50,808 per annum (inclusive of London Weighting).
-The post is funded by the MRC and is available from 06 March 2025.
+The post is fixed term until 30 September 2027 and full-time, 35 hours per week, 1 FTE (however part-time may be considered).
+The post is funded by the Bill and Melinda Gates Foundation and is available from 01 October 2025.
+The salary will be on the LSHTM salary scale, Grade 6 in the range £45,097 - £51,156 per annum pro rata (inclusive of London Weighting).

 The post will be subject to the LSHTM terms and conditions of service.
-Annual leave entitlement is 30 working days per year, pro rata for part-time staff.
+Annual leave entitlement is 30 working days per year, pro rata for part time staff.
 In addition to this there are discretionary "Wellbeing Days".
 Membership of the Pension Scheme is available.